-Kents Hill School's innovative Four-Dimensional (4D) Academic Curriculum
+Kents Hill School's Four-Dimensional (4D) Academic Curriculum

 places equal importance on knowledge, skills, character, and reflection.